ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 If a client or IP proxy with a connection containing an IP Proxying request stream disables congestion control, it MUST NOT signal Explicit Congestion Notification (ECN) {{!ECN=RFC3168}} support on that outer connection.
 That is, it MUST mark all IP headers with the Not-ECT codepoint.
-It MAY continue to report ECN feedback via QUIC ACK_ECN frames or the TCP ECE bit, as the peer may not have disabled congestion control.
+The endpoint can still report ECN feedback via QUIC ACK_ECN frames or the TCP ECE bit, as the peer may not have disabled congestion control.